-- 4.6 Locate a raised dining area (deck) to minimize visual impacts to the street. - > Placing it to the rear of a property is preferred. - > A rooftop deck may be appropriate, if it is set back from the building facade. - > A projecting or cantilevered deck is inappropriate in most settings. - Dining support service areas, such as wait stations and dish areas, should be located away from public view. - 4.7 Locate an at-grade dining area to minimize impacts on the streetscape. - > Consider locating an at-grade dining area to the side or rear of a property when feasible. - It may be appropriate to locate an at-grade dining area in the public ROW in a street wall context, subject to any necessary permits or encroachment agreements which may be required.
-The dining area should be clearly defined in this setting.
-It also should allow unobstructed circulation along the sidewalk.
+- 4.6 Locate a raised dining area (deck) to minimize visual impacts to the street. - > Placing it to the rear of a property is preferred. - Rooftop decks shall be set back from the building facade. - > Projecting or cantilevered decks are prohibited. - Dining support service areas, such as wait stations and dish areas, shall be located away from public view. - 4.7 Locate an at-grade dining area to minimize impacts on the streetscape. - > Locate an at-grade dining area to the side or rear of a property. - > It is permissible to locate an at-grade dining area in the public ROW in a street wall context, subject to any necessary permits or encroachment agreements which may be required.
+The dining area shall be clearly defined in this setting.